WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 the node names from the directory names.

 In the above tree, the root node is of type __Filter__.
-It contains a filter named *filter_one* and has two children nodes called *node_0* and *node_1*.
+In fact, it contains the definition of a filter named *filter_one* and it has two children nodes called *node_0* and *node_1*.

-When it receives an __Event__, the matcher will first check if it matches the *filter_one* condition;
+When the matcher receives an __Event__, it will first check if it matches the *filter_one* condition;
 then, if the __Event__ matches it, the matcher will proceed evaluating the children nodes.
 If, instead, the filter condition is not matched, the process stops and the children are ignored.

-The children of a node are all processed independently.
-So, *node_0* and *node_1* will be processed in isolation and each of them is unaware of the existence and of the outcome of the other one.
+The children of a node are processed independently.
+So, *node_0* and *node_1* will be processed in isolation and each of them will be unaware of the existence and of the outcome of the other one.
 This process logic is applied recursively to every node.

 In the above processing tree, *node_0* is a rule set, so, when the node is processed,
 the matcher will evaluate an __Event__ against each rule to determine which one matches